rakutenrewards/timbre-json-output-fn/README.md

    - `error.message` is the error message contained in the stack trace
    - `error.kind` is the throwable class `java.lang.Exception`, `clojure.lang
    .ExceptionInfo`
-   - `error.data` is the data representation of the exception from [`Throwable->map`](https://clojuredocs.org/clojure.core/Throwable-%3Emap) for further inspection
+   - `error.map` is the data representation of the exception from [`Throwable->map`](https://clojuredocs.org/clojure.core/Throwable-%3Emap) for further inspection